c0sogi/LLMChat/readme.md

     # Handle unexpected exceptions
 ```

-# Behind the ChatGPT WebSocket Connection...
+# Behind the WebSocket Connection...

-This project aims to create an API backend to enable the ChatGPT chatbot service.
+This project aims to create an API backend to enable the large language model chatbot service.
 It utilizes a cache manager to store messages and user profiles in Redis, and a message manager to safely cache messages so that the number of tokens does not exceed an acceptable limit.

 ## Cache Manager

-The Cache Manager (`ChatGptCacheManager`) is responsible for handling user context information and message histories.
+The Cache Manager (`CacheManager`) is responsible for handling user context information and message histories.
 It stores these data in Redis, allowing for easy retrieval and modification.
 The manager provides several methods to interact with the cache, such as:

-- `read_context`: Reads the user's GPT context from Redis.
+- `read_context`: Reads the user's chat context from Redis.
-- `create_context`: Creates a new user GPT context in Redis.
+- `create_context`: Creates a new user chat context in Redis.
-- `reset_context`: Resets the user's GPT context to default values.
+- `reset_context`: Resets the user's chat context to default values.
-- `update_message_histories`: Updates the message histories for a specific role (user, GPT, or system).
+- `update_message_histories`: Updates the message histories for a specific role (user, ai, or system).
 - `lpop_message_history` / `rpop_message_history`: Removes and returns the message history from the left or right end of the list.
 - `append_message_history`: Appends a message history to the end of the list.
 - `get_message_history`: Retrieves the message history for a specific role.